benklee127/benklee127/README.md

 ### Hi there 👋

+My happy places are where I find myself contributing meaningfully to missions that align with my values.
+Building clever solutions and refactoring existing ones is how I get there.
+Currently expanding on my experience with full-stack development in python & javascript

+Welcome to my github :)

 <!--
 **benklee127/benklee127** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.